Xzq70r4/Organizer/README.md

 # Organizer
-Organizer is simple page application with AngularJs for clien side and ASP.Net Web API 2 for server side.
+Organizer is simple page application with AngularJs for client side and ASP.Net Web API 2 for server side.

-After register/login User can add task with location-name, release time of task,description for task and priority.
+After register/login User can add task with location-name, release time of task, description for task and priority.
 He can edit or delete task.
 Tasks displayed like a timeline.
 If priority of task is urgent It is colored in red, if non-urgent colored in orange and if release time is in past, it colored in silver.
 Tasks can be sorted.

 ##Organizer application powered by:##
 - [ASP.NET Web API 2]( http://www.asp.net/web-api/overview/getting-started-with-aspnet-web-api/tutorial-your-first-web-api) - Repository Pattern + Unit of work